 7 PM - Listen.

-$49 per person VIP Tickets are also available, including reserved seating at tables of four patrons and a complimentary drink.
+$49 per person VIP tickets are available, including reserved seating at a table of four patrons and a complimentary drink.

 Frequently Asked Questions